Idalia, Colorado: Demographics

-In 1992, the Idalia community formed the Idalia Vision Foundation, Inc., a 501(c)(4) tax-exempt non-profit organization.
-The Vision Foundation was instrumental in the construction of the "new" gym built in 1995 and today helps support graduates from the Idalia High School with scholarship awards.
+Events

 Idalia Days Celebration

 Community members headed a project aimed at emulating the summer annual town celebrations of neighboring towns.
 The event, Idalia Days, takes place each summer if enough interest is provided.
 During its inaugural celebration, Idalia Days provided activities and events in which the community could partake.
 Drawing on themes used in previous town celebrations, events include bed races, an old-time baseball game, old man six-man football, a melodrama illustrating the history of the towns relocation, a softball tournament, and a town dance, often featuring live music and food.